TheSunshineProject/LongevityUncapped/README.md

 - Available exclusively for Longev Community members.
 - Start with a self-assessment provided by the bot.
 - Use the bot's guidance to set and achieve your personal longevity goals.

-# Video Walkthrough

-For a short video description of what I made and how, take a look at this YouTube link: https://youtube.com/shorts/xhoOs02_nOI?feature=share

 # Getting Started with Create React App